Apple Watch Series 7 Black Friday Deal 2021: Cheapest Price | Digital Trends

 In addition to its good looks, the Apple Watch is made with adventure and fitness in mind.
 The Series 7 features a crack-resistant crystal screen for surviving intense workouts and adventuring.
 More features the Apple Watch Series 7 brings to the table while you’ve got your blood pumping include heart rate monitoring, Tai Chi and Pilates workout tracking, and blood oxygen level tracking.
 More practical features of the Apple Watch Series 7 include an always-on Retina display, a screen area that’s increased 20% over previous models, music and other media syncing across Apple devices, and access on your wrist to Apple’s software ecosystem that includes Apple Pay, Apple Maps, and the App Store.

-It should come as no surprise that Amazon is offering some awesome Black Friday smartwatch deals, among them a $10 Apple Watch Series 7 Black Friday discount, specifically the GPS model with the gray aluminum case and the green sport band.
-It’s marked down to $390 currently, and fast, free delivery is in play for Amazon Prime members.
+It should come as no surprise that Amazon is offering some awesome Black Friday smartwatch deals, like this Apple Watch Series 7 for $380, down from $399 with fast, free delivery in play for Amazon Prime members.
 One of the best Black Friday Apple Watch deals out there today, this $19 discount from Amazon won’t last long.

 Should you shop this Apple Watch Series 7 Black Friday Deal or wait until Cyber Monday?

-We highly recommend taking advantage of this deal if one of the colors you want is on sale — so far the deal includes green, blue, red, and an off-white color (starlight).
-There are a few reasons for that, namely to do with low inventory and supply chain issues.
+We highly recommend taking advantage of this deal if one of the colors you want is on sale — so far, the deal includes green, blue, and red, although some colors may be available at a different price.
+There are a few reasons to bag this deal now, namely to do with low inventory and supply chain issues.
 The microchip shortage, for example, means that manufacturers are much slower at getting consumer electronics made and out to the market, just like the Apple Watch.
-What’s more, supply chain problems have created waning supplies and long shipping delays, which could mean you won’t get your purchases on time, if you wait too long.
+What’s more, supply chain problems have created waning supplies and long shipping delays, which could mean you won’t get your purchases before the holidays if you wait too long.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.